Mk44 Bushmaster II: History

 The U.S. Navy uses the Mk44 Bushmaster II in the Mk 46 Mod 2 Gun Weapon System (GWS).
 The GWS is produced by General Dynamics to give warships protection against small, high-speed surface craft.
 A Mk 46 turret consists of the 30 mm chain gun, a forward looking infrared (FLIR) sensor, a low light television camera, and a laser rangefinder.
 The guns fire at 200 rounds per minute and are fed by a 400-round magazine through 200-round dual feeds.
 Effective range is 2200 yd for full-caliber high-explosive or armor-piercing ammunition, which can be extended when using sub-caliber rounds.
 The Mk 46 GWS is permanently installed on the San Antonio-class amphibious transport dock and can be installed on Freedom and Independence-class littoral combat ships as part of the surface warfare (SuW) package.
 In 2012, the Navy decided to replace the Mk 110 57 mm cannons on Zumwalt-class destroyers with the Mk 46 GWS.

-Orbital ATK developed a modified version of the Bushmaster II, known as the Mk44 STRETCH, which can fire the 30x173mm Mk310 PABM-T airburst round.
+Orbital ATK developed a modified version of the Bushmaster II, known as the Mk44 STRETCH, which can fire the 30x173 mm Mk310 PABM-T airburst round.

 In January 2020, Northrop Grumman revealed the development of proximity airburst rounds for the LCS' 30 mm gun modules to destroy small unmanned aerial vehicles (UAVs).
 Since the modules feature dual feeders, different types of rounds could be fed for different targets.

+In October 2023, the UK announced it would be delivering the Terrahawk Paladin to Ukraine as part of assistance during the Russian invasion of Ukraine.
+The Terrahawk Paladin is made by MSI Defence Systems (MSI-DS) as a land-based version of the Seahawk.
+It is a static Very Short-Range Air Defense (VSHORAD) Counter Unmanned Aerial Systems (C-UAS) system that can be deployed off a truck.
+The system combines radars, EO/IR cameras, and laser rangefinders with a 30 mm Mk44 Bushmaster II chain gun with 240 rounds of airburst munitions capable of engaging small UAS out to 2 km.